 The old maxim that time is money can be very true when you’re in the midst of a renovation.
-While it’s easy to remember to budget your money, it’s harder to remember to budget your time.
-If you don’t budget your time, however, you may find your money slipping away as well.
 Here’s how you can plan for your home renovation and create a timeline to save both your money and your sanity.

 Plan in advance